NENUBioCompute/UBPs-Pred/README.md

        standed_PSSM(self,SimplifyPssm(self,pssmdir,ID),ProteinAdderss):
 ## IFS
   IFS.py according to the ranks of features importance, one at a time selects the most important features that have not been selected, joins the data set training, and stops until all features are selected

     Input:
           address:train/test data set
           importance_rank: all features rank
     Output: Each indicator per iteration
+## MOPSO

+  Mopso is an evolutionary technology based on swarm intelligence that simulates social behavior.
+With its unique search mechanism, excellent convergence performance, and convenient computer implementation, Mopso has been widely used in the field of engineering optimization.
+Here it is used for parameter optimization.
+First of all, the initial position and speed are established, and the model can be connected to find the results of global optimal parameters.

-## Input/Output
+## Input/Output of test
        Input: a protein ID(Uniport).
        Output: ID is UBP/not UBP.
    **Example:**